puppetlabs/puppetlabs-docker/README.md

   }
 ```

-To base the service off an image, include the `image` parameter and include the `publish` parameter to expose the service ports.
+To base the service off an image, include the `image` parameter and include the `publish` parameter to expose the service port (use an array to specify multiple published ports).
 To set the amount of containers running in the service, include the `replicas` parameter.
 To attach one or multiple filesystems to the service, use the `mounts` parameter.
 For information regarding the `extra_params` parameter, see `docker service create --help`.

 To update the service, add the following code to the manifest file: